 - 2-3 sentences explaining the key benefits and referencing target audience

 - 4-5 bullet points summarising features and benefits

 - 2-3 paragraphs expanding on the bullet points in more detail

 - Specifications – size dimensions, weight, colour, quantity, format, etc

 - Call to action – buy now, add to bag, call to join, etc

-We’ve used this structure for descriptions of fitness equipment, vitamin supplements, and personal training services.
+We’ve used this structure for descriptions of workout classes, fitness equipment, vitamin supplements, and personal training services.
 Following it ensures that your description flows well and covers all the key points.